What Does it Cost to Sell your Home?

 A few expenses to expect: see the list below of some of the most common expenses when selling property.
 Some are a matter of choice yet may still be influential upgrades in making sure your house sell for the greatest value possible.

-Remodel & Updates:
+Remodel & Updates

-Title Company Closing Costs:
+Title Company Closing Costs

-Commissions can vary by location and by situation so please call a Paffrath & Thomas broker to get a better evaluation of what you can expect.
-Working with a knowledgeable Paffrath & Thomas broker will allow you to realize the ultimate profit.
-You may find a broker that will charge less commission but remember, you get what you pay for.
-At Paffrath & Thomas we will maximize your profits with unmatched team work, a proven marketing campaign and service that continues well past the closing table.
+Commision is the fee charged by realtors brokering the sale of a home.
+Commissions can vary by location and by situation.
+Different firms or realtors can charge different fees but as with most industries, you get what you pay for.
+Working with a knowledgeable Paffrath & Thomas broker will allow you to realize the ultimate profit for the sale or purchase of a home.
+At Paffrath & Thomas, we maximize your profits with unmatched teamwork, a proven marketing campaign and service that continues well past the closing table.

 When it comes to selling your mountain property you may want to talk with your CPA about some of the tax advantages available to you.
 Take a look at our Investment Property page for more information.
-You may be an eligible candidate for a 1031 tax deferred exchange.
+You may be an eligible candidate for a 1031 tax-deferred exchange.
 Call your Paffrath & Thomas broker today to see if a 1031 exchange would be right for you!

-Depending on your situation you may have to payoff your pre-existing loan balance on the property.
+Depending on your situation you may have to pay off your pre-existing loan balance on the property.
 This pay off takes place simultaneously with your sale on the closing date.

-Unpaid Property Taxes:
+Unpaid Property Taxes

-If there are any unpaid taxes on the property they will be paid at closing.
+If there are any unpaid taxes on the property they need to be paid at closing.
 The taxes will also be prorated proportionately for your term of ownership.
 There are two ways the amount can be prorated: Taxes for the calendar year immediately preceding OR by the most Recent Mill Levy and Most Recent Assessed Valuation.

-Outstanding HOA dues:
+Outstanding HOA dues